JakeRoggenbuck/kronicler/README.md

 kronicler = "0.1.1"
 ```

-To get a good idea of how to use Kronicler's internal Rust database, I'd recommended looking at some of the tests in the Rust files.
+To get a good idea of how to use Kronicler's internal Rust database, I'd recommend looking at some of the tests in the Rust files.
 You can also look at the source code for the `kr` binary in [main.rs](https://github.com/JakeRoggenbuck/kronicler/blob/main/src/bin/main.rs).

 Here is an example of a function that fetches data based on index.
 It creates a `Database` from the `new_reader` trait.